karan6181/LogisticRegressor/README.md

 ### Problem Statement:

-Implement and test a single logistic regressor.
+Implement and test a single Logistic Regressor.

 ### Description: